SHOP4CF/FZI-FTPT/README.md

 For the ROS package, follow the installation steps and the documentation provided by [ros_bt_py](https://github.com/fzi-forschungszentrum-informatik/ros_bt_py/blob/master/README.md)

 ## Docker Image
 The Docker Image provides a preview on the BT GUI.
+Use the [script](https://github.com/SHOP4CF/FZI-FTPT/blob/main/run.sh) to access the BT GUI from the artifact.